Vyral/greg-harrelson-recruiting/_drafts/how-to-discover-your-motivation-once-again.md

 {% include youtube.html %}

+<center><em>If you’re struggling with motivation in your real estate career, I’ve got some tips that will hopefully get you back on the right path.</em></center>

-I’m hearing a lot from real estate agents out there who are struggling with staying motivated.
+<br>I’m hearing a lot from real estate agents out there who are struggling with staying motivated.
 Maybe something has thrown them off track in the early stages of the year and it’s tough to get their mind back in the game.
 I wanted to share some helpful information today if you’re in the same situation.

 If you're struggling with motivation, you're probably asking yourself a lot of “why” questions.
 I’m a big believer in identifying your purpose and letting that be the foundation of your motivation.
 That’s a deep conversation to have with yourself and it takes a long time to really figure out your true purpose.